tejasladani999/Library-Management-System/README.md

-# Library Management System using .Net, Bootstrap, C# .
+# Library Management System using .Net, Bootstrap, C# and javascrept.
 Overview
 This repository contains the source code for a Library Management System implemented using .NET, Bootstrap, and JavaScript.
 The system is designed to efficiently manage and organize library resources, providing a user-friendly interface for both librarians and patrons.